whitewhidow/quest-sideloader-linux/README.md

 ### One-Time Prerequisites (LINUX ONLY)

-If your current linux need a special udev rule to allow permissions the adb device, run the following command to add them easely:
+In case your distro need a special udev rule to allow permissions the adb device, run the following command to add them easely:
 ```
 sudo ./extras/udev.sh $USER
 ```